 Psoriatic arthritis is associated with the skin disease psoriasis.
 While it may involve larger joints such as the knees it often presents with symptoms in smaller areas such as the distal joints at the tips of the fingers and toes.

 Gouty arthritis develops as the result of uric acid buildup in the bloodstream.
-The uric acid forms crystals which cause acute inflammation in a joint.
+The uric acid forms crystals that cause acute inflammation in a joint.
 The big toe, ankle, knee, and elbow are the most common joints affected.
-A gout attack can be acutely painful.
+A gout attack can be acutely painful and may look like an infection (septic arthritis).
 The inflamed joint becomes red and very sensitive to touch.
-Gout attacks are most often treated with medicine rather than surgery.
+Gout attacks are most often treated with medication rather than surgery.
 Long term, many patients develop soft tissue masses (tophi) over the affected joints.

 Lyme arthritis can be one of the side effects of Lyme disease, a systemic infection caused by a tick bite.
 Lyme arthritis can present acutely as pain and swelling in early stages of the disease.
 Lyme disease is treated with antibiotics.
 Left untreated, Lyme disease can lead to chronic arthritis.

-Lupus is an autoimmune disease that affects multiple organs including the kidneys, skin, blood, and the heart.
+Lupus is an autoimmune disease that affects the blood and multiple organs, including the kidneys, skin, and heart.
 Lupus arthritis can be systemic and cause chronic pain in multiple joints.

 Juvenile arthritis is the most common type of arthritis in children.
-It is estimated that more than 250,000 children under 16 in the United States are affected.
+It is estimated that more than 250,000 children under the age of 16 in the United States are affected.
 There are several types of the disease and most are different from rheumatoid arthritis in adults.

 - Tenderness to touch

 - Limited ability to move the joint passively (with assistance) and actively (without assistance).